lewiswharf/mailchimp/readme.md

 #MailChimp

-The MailChimp extension allows users to subscribe to a list.
-Supports unlimited number of merge fields.
+The MailChimp extension allows users to subscribe to a list and supports unlimited number of merge fields.

 - Version: 1.1
 - Author: Mark Lewis <mark@casadelewis.com>